udgithubit/hinglish-toxicity-bert-bilstm/README.md

 ## Dataset

-This sample is drawn from a larger 60,000-post Hindi social media dataset (Twitter + Reddit) used in published research on Hindi toxic content detection.
+This sample is drawn from a larger 60,000-post Hindi social media dataset (30k Reddit + 30k X/Twitter posts), used in a separate research paper on Hindi toxic content detection ("Hybrid Transformer-Based Neural Architectures for Toxic Hindi Social Media," accepted and presented at CSCT 2025).
 Manual inspection showed meaningful label noise in the full corpus — a portion of "toxic"-labeled rows were neutral news or opinion text, not actually abusive language.
 To keep this tutorial's results interpretable, this 500-row sample was **keyword-filtered and length-capped**